 As always, every Tuesday beginning at the entrance to Cartmel Racecourse at 10:45am, Cartmel Walking for Health will set out for about an hour’s walking through woods and fields in the Cartmel valley.

-Wednesday the 12th offers a great way to enjoy a brisk walk through beautiful scenery.
-Bring your own boots and lunch to Wilf’s Café in Staveley at 10:30am for a Hill Top Tarns and Craggy Wood Walk.
+Bring your own boots and lunch to Wilf’s Café in Staveley at Hill Top Tarns and Craggy Wood Walk.

 In the evening that same day, Beetham Nurseries Garden Café near Milnthorpe plays host to a talk on Gardening for Bees.
 If you want to encourage these beautiful insects back to your flowers, the tips you need start at 7:30pm.